Work for each year group is attached to the foot of this page.

-Our Year 2 classes are called Starfish and Turtles.
+Our Year 1/2 classes are called Dahl and Murphy.

-Our Year 2 Teaching Assistants are Mrs Tuthill and Mrs Pullin.
+The Teaching Assistants are Mrs Pullin and Mrs Davidson.

 In Year 2 we have high expectations of all children.
 We promote independence throughout the day and encourage them to take risks and challenge themselves.
 As upper KS1 children they have the responsibility to set an example to the rest of the lower school.
 We use engaging topics to enable the children to learn in a variety of different ways.
 Our aim is for the children to transition into KS2 happy and confident in their own abilities.

-Our Year 3 Teachers are Miss Webb and Mrs Mellis.
+The Year 3 Teachers are Mr Boffa and Mrs Gatland.